FlorianWilhelm/FlorianWilhelm.github.io/pelican/content/posts/honey_i_shrunk_the_target_variable.md

 leads to a worse result compared to a model trained on the original target.
 The theoretical sigma2 correction makes it even worse which tells us that the residuals in log-space are not normally distributed.
 We can check that using for instance the [Kolmogorov–Smirnov test].
 At least the fitted correction improves somewhat over an uncorrected back-transformation.
-For the MAE we see an improvement as expected and we know that theoretically there is no need for a correction.
+For the MAE, we see an improvement as expected and we know that theoretically there is no need for a correction, thus the sigma2 correction cell shows exactly the same result.
 Again, noting that the log-normal assumption is quite idealistic, we can understand that the fitted correction is better than the theoretical optimisation.
 Coming now to the more appropriate measures for this use-case, we see some nice percentage improvements for MAPE.
 Applying the log-transformation here gets us a huge performance boost even without correction.
 The sigma2 correction makes it a tad better but is outperformed by the fitted correction.
 Last but not least,